pdwrc/rc-light-controller/USER-GUIDE.md

 The controller can also be configured to activate brake lights when the secondary button is pressed.

+## Sleep animation

+The controller can be configured to display a "breathing" effect on some or all lights if the car has not moved for a certain period of time.

+In PWM mode, movement is considered to be any movement of any connected control (button, steering or throttle).
+In Smart mode, the ESC must additionally be reporting zero speed in order to activate.

 # Configuration menu

-The controller can be configured using a built in menu system.
+The controller is configured using a built in menu system.

 To access the menu system, press and hold the primary button.
 After three seconds, the lights and status LED will flash.
 After a further three seconds